 - Milk: You can use vegan milk or dairy milk to make this smoothie.

 - Greek yogurt: Use plain Greek yogurt for this recipe.
-The greek yogurt adds extra protein and a creamy texture to the smoothie.
+The Greek yogurt adds extra protein and a creamy texture to the banana and kiwi smoothie.

 - Sweetener: I usually use honey, but you can also use one or two tablespoons of agave syrup to balance out the tartness of kiwifruits.